This Google Tag Manager Recipe was originally posted by the team of Lunametrics.

 - Import JSON File into GTM

 Log into your own Google Tag Manager container and head to the Admin section of the site.
 Under Container options, select Import Container.
-Read this blog post by Lunametrics for more details about importing a container file.
+Read this blog post for more details about importing a container file.

 - Preview & Publish